Friday, November 24, 2023

 (Side note: there’s a GoFundMe appeal called “Buy Caio Benicio a Pint.”
 Folks are encouraged to donate the cost of a pint of beer at their local pub to Mr. Benicio.
 At the time of this writing, the pot now stands at over €300,000, or over $330,000.
 It would take a lot of overtime at Deliveroo and some very generous tips to make that kind of money.
 Mr. Benicio doesn’t see himself as a hero, just someone in the right place at the right time: another reason I don’t begrudge him a penny of that GoFundMe haul.
 I just wish the woman who was seriously injured while protecting her young charges would receive similar assistance.)

-Of course, the riots were spawned by people believing what they on social media, an even riskier proposition than trusting journalists.
+Of course, the riots were spawned by people believing what they saw on social media, an even riskier proposition than trusting journalists.
 The temptation to indulge in a little confirmation bias borders on the overwhelming.
 But that’s only part of the problem.

 Back in the Dark Ages when I started college as an undergraduate Government major, one of the distinctions made between traditional liberalism and traditional conservatism was that the former looked for trends involving groups of people (sexes, races, religions, etc.) and the latter centered on the individual.
 There are appeals to both points of view: the former stands more explicitly against racism, sexism, and the like; the latter points out that this particular person of a “privileged” class isn’t necessarily an oppressor and that particular person from a “disenfranchised” class isn’t necessarily a victim.
 (Oprah Winfrey is actually a little less oppressed than the average white male Walmart employee.)